-Some of the products that are provided by our suppliers include medical instruments and equipment and personal protective equipment, linen and uniforms, office supplies, furniture, IT software and food supply.
+Some of the products that are provided by our suppliers include medical instruments and equipment and personal protective equipment, linen and uniforms, kitchen and office supplies, furniture, IT software and food supply.

 Some of the services provided by our suppliers include labour support by nursing staff and personal support workers, cleaning services, building maintenance support, allied health and medical practitioners and catering services.
+We also engage accounting, marketing and legal professional services.